jheyman/blog/pages/Tools/index.md

 ---
 {% include JB/setup %}

 Below is a list of tools I use most frequently for DIY projects, with some feedback on their usefulness from my standpoint.
-First some basics that should probably be part of a starter's set, and then some nice to have stuff to make your DIY life easier.<br><br>
+First some basics that should probably be part of a starter's set, and then some nice to have stuff to make your DIY life easier.<br>

 * TOC
 {:toc}